techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Networking/IP Addressing.md

 ## Key Terms

-IP adresses
+IP adresses - A unique numerical label that is assigned to each device on the internet.
+Internet Protocol (IP) addresses are needed to ensure that information can be sent to the correct location ie the device that requested it.

 IPv4 and IPv6

-Public and Private IPs - Private IP addresses are not able to be viewed by people outside of your private network.
+Public and Private IPs - IP addresses are classified as Public and Private.

+*Private IP* addresses are not able to be viewed by people outside of your private network.

+Private IP addresses are used for devices on the same (private) network (LAN) to communicate with each other and only work on LAN.

+They are more secure than Public IP addresses and are assigned by the router.

+They require NAT to communicate with devices.

+Can be viewed used ipconfig command in terminal.

+*Public IP* addresses are used for communication outside the private network (the internet).

+They are not as secure and are assignmed by the Internet Service Provider.

 NAT